lindexi/lindexi.github.io/Fixing-Missing-Windows-App-Runtime-Environment-Prompt-for-Unpackaged-WinUI-3-Applications.md

-# Fixing "Missing Windows App Runtime Environment" Prompt for Unpackaged WinUI 3 Applications
+# Fixing Missing Windows App Runtime Environment Prompt for Unpackaged WinUI 3 Applications

 This article will tell you how to fix the prompt for a missing Windows App Runtime environment when running non-packaged WinUI 3 applications on a customer's machine.